-We may issue equity or debt securities to assist us in meeting our future liquidity and capital spending requirements.
+Enterprise Products Partners may issue equity or debt securities to assist in meeting its future liquidity and capital spending requirements.
 Duncan Energy Partners may do likewise in meeting its liquidity and capital spending requirements.
-In July 2010, we filed a new universal shelf registration statement with the U.S. Securities and Exchange Commission ("SEC") that allows us to issue an unlimited amount of debt and equity securities for general partnership purposes.
-No securities have been issued under this registration statement as of the filing of this quarterly report.
+The Parent Company and Enterprise Products Partners each have a universal shelf registration statement on file with the U.S. Securities and Exchange Commission ("SEC") that allows them to issue an unlimited amount of debt and equity securities for general partnership purposes.
+In addition, Duncan Energy Partners has a universal shelf registration statement on file with the SEC that allows it to issue up to an aggregate of \$1 billion of debt and equity securities.